nikbearbrown/NanoLex/Data/NanoLex_3.md

 **Relational Adjectives (Pertainyms):** Pertaining to the context, 'filtering' (describing its role in filtration), 'biodegradable' (if applicable, in the context of environmental applications), and 'regenerative' (related to its use in medical and tissue engineering applications).

-### Expanded Definition and Usage\nNanofiber membranes are integral to modern filtration and biomedical engineering technologies.
+### Expanded Definition and Usage:
+Nanofiber membranes are integral to modern filtration and biomedical engineering technologies.
 Their high surface area to volume ratio allows for efficient particle capture and filtration, making them exceptionally effective at trapping fine particles, bacteria, and viruses.
 In biomedical contexts, these membranes are engineered to be biocompatible and porous, facilitating cell growth and integration, which is crucial for applications such as artificial skin, wound dressings, and other tissue engineering scaffolds.
 Additionally, their lightweight and biodegradable potential make them suitable for sustainable packaging solutions.

+### Expanded Definition and Usage:
-### Conclusion\nThe lexical and functional richness of nanofiber membranes underscores their versatility and importance in both environmental and health-related applications.
+The lexical and functional richness of nanofiber membranes underscores their versatility and importance in both environmental and health-related applications.
 As the fields of nanotechnology and material science continue to evolve, so too will the capabilities and applications of nanofiber membranes, promising even greater innovations in filtration, medical technology, and beyond.